SinGuLaRiTy2001/World_of_Airports_Automation/README.md

   Drop additional PNGs into `assets/templates/` and reference them in `scenarios.py`.

 - **Create a New Scenario**
-  Add a function in `scenarios.py` that detects and handles the target UI.
+  Add a function in `scenarios.py` that detects and handles the target UI, such as upgrading planes and contracts.
   Register it in the `handlers` tuple inside `_process_active_scenarios` (order matters).

 - **Tune Thresholds**